BRASÍLIA– President Jair Bolsonaro has galvanized weapon culture in Brazil.

 ‘s three older kids.
 Eduardo Bolsonaro, a member of Congress and among his father’s most visible surrogates, has spoken admiringly of the Second Amendment in the United States.
 He has lobbied to make the Brazilian market more appealing to foreign arms producers, which he states would lower costs and offer weapon enthusiasts with more options.
 Flávio Bolsonaro, a senator, made the promotion of gun manufacturing in Brazil the focus of his first task in the legislature in 2015.
 And Carlos Bolsonaro, a Rio de Janeiro council member, has likewise been a singing supporter for gun rights.”The right to protect his own life is a legitimate right of Brazilian people,”Flávio Bolsonaro, the senator, said in an interview.”
 The right to life is nonnegotiable for us.

-in obtaining a gun authorization for self-defense needed to encourage the federal police that they had a”affordable need “for a weapon, a vague criteria that gave the federal government a lot of discretion to deny petitions.
+” Reacting to a rise of drug-related violence that settled in the 1990s, Brazil’s congress in 2003 passed a sweeping disarmament law that sought to make gun ownership unusual by making the process of looking for a permit costly, lengthy and administrative.
+It mandated that anyone interested in obtaining a gun authorization for self-defense needed to encourage the federal police that they had a”affordable need “for a weapon, a vague criteria that gave the federal government a lot of discretion to deny petitions.
 Collectors and hunters had to get a license with the army.
 Applicants also had to pay high fees, show they did not have a criminal history, submit to a psychological test and get training in marksmanship.
 Once approved, the licenses entitled civilians to keep weapons in your home, but not bring them outside.
-The law also paid gun owners– certified and not– to turn over their weapons to the state, and nearly 650,000 did so in the very first
+The law also paid gun owners– certified and not– to turn over their weapons to the state, and nearly 650,000 did so in the very first year, according to the federal government.
+2 years after the law was passed, voters declined a more sweeping procedure put forward in a referendum, which would have effectively outlawed all civilian weapon sales.
+But even with the ownership of firearms greatly managed, illegal weapons still circulated commonly.

 At the time he signed the decree, Mr. Bolsonaro stated that the capability to own guns would provide Brazilians “peace inside their homes.”